mzkhalid039/Bond-lengths/README.md

 matplotlib
 You can install these libraries using the pip package manager:

-pip install spglib ase matplotlib
+"pip install spglib ase matplotlib"

 where input_file is the path to your input file in the POSCAR format and cutoff is the maximum distance to consider a bond.